jharwell/libra/docs/usage/testing.rst

 - Dependency isolation - all LIBRA magic only applied to root in dependency chain, not any children using LIBRA.

-Where applicable, tests build a minimal ``sample_build_info`` project, generates a ``build_info`` file containing all compile/link flags, verifies that expected flags are present or absent, and executes the resulting binary and makefile targets.
+Where applicable, tests build a minimal ``sample_build_info`` project, generate a ``build_info`` file containing all compile/link flags, verify that expected flags are present or absent, and execute the resulting binary and makefile targets.
 Tests run in parallel with each invocation receiving its own isolated temporary build directory to avoid collisions.